New to Newsroom by the Bay? The best introduction to our summer multimedia program begins here ... with our students' work.

 - 11 p.m. — Lights out/bed check for residential students

 Our evening guest speaker series features professional journalists and news entrepreneurs who have a front row seat on how journalism is evolving.
-Topics include the power of story and emerging multimedia platforms; student press law and the Web; libel, privacy and photo ethics; and how to create and maintain a digital footprint.
+Topics we’ve covered include the power of story and emerging multimedia platforms; student press law and the Web; libel, privacy and photo ethics; and how to create and maintain a digital footprint.